adcuz/angular-country-timezone-picker/README.md

+# NO LONGER MAINTAINED - If you want to take this project over, please create an issue.

 # angular-country-timezone-picker

 AngularJS directive to generate a list of countries as options of the select element.
 Additionally you can have an automatically updating select input for time zone.